messman/tidy/README.md

 - Every time you `npm install`, you must re-link your projects (with a command like `npm link tidy-shared && npm link tidy-server`), which gets old.
 - Sometimes I run into issues with VSCode's ability to detect the symlink folders and provide accurate TypeScript typings.
-- It annoys me that there's no reference to the other packages in the `package.json` file.
+- It annoys me that there's no explicit reference to the other packages in the `package.json` file.

-Enter `npm install [file]`, which at least solves one of those issues.
+I recently changed to using the explicit `"dep": "file:../dep"` relative file path install feature of `package.json` instead.
+With this pattern, the relative dependency is not deleted on installs.
+In production, however, we don't want to simply install the relative dependency - we want to use the production-bundled dependency.
+To manage this, we change the Heroku deploy build script to first **uninstall** the relative dependency to remove it from `package.json`, then run the install.

 ### Dependencies